 Getting to Arbeca is similar to getting to Aitona.
 You reach Lleida from Barcelona by train (around 1 h on the high-speed train) or by bus (approx. 3 h).
 Once there, you have two options.
 The first is to rent a car (we always use DoYouSpain to search for rentals).
 The second is to get to Arbeca by bus (use Google Maps to see the itinerary).
 Due to the public transport connections, we recommend the car option.

-The full bloom usually takes place on the last week of February and the first of March.
+The full bloom usually takes place on the the first and second week of March.
 However, it depends on the weather.
 To check the state of the blossoms, you can follow the hashtag #arbecaenflor on Instagram.

 Blossoms in Barcelona’s province